swaraj017/Calistaa/README.md

 ## 📌 Overview

 **Calistaa** is a full-stack **Tour and Travel Booking Platform** that allows users to explore, book, and manage travel packages.
-It includes features like user authentication, admin package management, real-time reviews, and a responsive UI optimized for all devices.
+It includes features like user authentication, admin package management, real-time reviews.

 ## 🛠️ Features